doctrine/DoctrineBundle/Resources/doc/event-listeners.rst

 Event Listeners
 ===============

-In opposite to :doc:`Entity Listeners </entity-listeners>`, Events listeners are services that listen for all entities in your application.
+In opposite to :doc:`Entity Listeners </entity-listeners>`, Event listeners are services that listen for all entities in your application.

 See https://www.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html#implementing-event-listeners
-for more info on events listeners.
+for more info on event listeners.

 To register a service to act as an event listener you have to tag it with the ``doctrine.event_listener`` tag:

-Starting with Doctrine bundle 2.8, you can use the ``AsEventListener`` attribute to tag the service.
+Starting with Doctrine bundle 2.8, you can use the ``AsDoctrineListener`` attribute to tag the service.

 .. configuration-block::